akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A Moment of Doubt

 Beatrice was walking back from the village when she saw Sir Guy at the crossroads.
 He was speaking to a tenant farmer — a man she knew, a good man.
-The farmer's face was uneasy, almost frightened.
+The farmer’s face was uneasy, almost frightened.

 Sir Guy noticed her and smiled, waving.
 The farmer hurried away.

-"What did you want with him?" she asked.
+‘What did you want with him?‘ she asked.

-"Nothing.
-Just passing the time."
+‘Nothing.
+Just passing the time.‘

 She wanted to ask more.
 But he was already changing the subject, praising her garden, asking about her mother.
 She let it go.

 *Later, she found the farmer in the yard.
-"What did he want?" she asked.*
+‘What did he want?‘ she asked.*

 *The farmer shifted his weight.
-"He was asking about the rent, my lady.
-How much we pay, how long the leases run."*
+‘He was asking about the rent, my lady.
+How much we pay, how long the leases run.‘*

-*"Why would a knight need to know that?"*
+*’Why would a knight need to know that?‘*

 *The farmer shrugged.
-"He said he was thinking of investing in the area."*
+‘He said he was thinking of investing in the area.‘*

-*"Investing?"*
+*’Investing?‘*

-*"That was his word, my lady."*
+*’That was his word, my lady.‘*

 *Beatrice did not say anything.
 She walked back to the hall, her thoughts churning.
 The farmer was always uneasy.
 It did not mean anything.*